timdorr/tesla-api/docs/api-basics/authentication.md

 }
 ```

-## POST `/oauth/token`
+## POST `/oauth/token?grant_type=refresh_token`

-You can use your access token and refresh token to create a new access token before the old one expires.
-This invalidates your old token, but doesn't require entering credentials again.
+You can use the `refresh_token` from the Password Grant to do [an OAuth 2.0 Refresh Token Grant](https://oauth.net/2/grant-types/refresh-token/) and obtain a new access token.
+Note: This will invalidate the previous access token.

 ### Request parameters